-Permanent suspension is a last resort for all schools and all steps are taken to avoid this.
-Nevertheless, if a student continuously behaves in such a way as to seriously affect the working environment of the school then the school has no alternative.
-Any act which would be a criminal offence will result in a permanent suspension.
-Further details on permanent suspensions can be found in the DfE policy - Suspension and Permanent Exclusion from maintained schools, academies and pupil referral units in England, including pupil movement.
+Permanent exclusion is a last resort for all schools following a thorough investigation and consideration of alternatives and all steps are taken to avoid this.
+Nevertheless, for a serious one off breach of the School's Behavour policy or if a student persistently disrupts the learning and welfare of pupils and staff in the school then the school may have no alternative but to permanently exclude the pupil.
+Any act which wouldbe a criminal offence may result in a permanent exclusion.
+Further details on permanentexclusions can be found in the DfE Guidance (Suspension and Permanent Exclusion from maintained schools, academies and pupil referral units in England, August 2024).